📅 Last updated: May 20, 2026 · Reviewed by the Deconovo Editorial Team

 How to Measure Before Ordering Custom Blackout Curtains

 For better blackout coverage, avoid measuring only the glass.
 Measure the full area you want the curtains to cover.
+If your goal is to reduce light gaps, plan for the curtain rod to extend wider than the window frame.

 Should You Order Fabric Swatches?